 After harvest in 2016, I pulled an acre of aged Merlot and will plant 600 Cabernet Franc vines in the spring of 2017.
 Napa Cab Francs seems to get better every year and several very good ones come from Spring Mountain.
 So I am excited by the possiblities!
 Patience please!
 It will be 8 years before I will have a Paloma Estate Cabernet Franc to share.
 It will be called "Ode to Barbara" to ensure her ongoing support!

-. . . on behalf of my mother and father, Sheldon Richards
+. . . on behalf of my mother and father, Barbara and Jim, Sheldon Richards